liuyuemaicha/Adversarial-Learning-for-Neural-Dialogue-Generation-in-Tensorflow/README.md

 ### 1.

- gen_data：    training data for gen model
+ gen_data：    training data for gen model (you can create yourself in the main directory)

- disc_data:    training data for disc model
+ disc_data:    training data for disc model (you can create yourself in the main directory)

   disc：       code about disc model